Jalapeno Popper Dip Recipe

-My low carb keto Jalapeno Popper Dip Recipe is perfect for entertaining or when you just want finger food for dinner.
+This Jalapeno Popper Dip Recipe is perfect for entertaining or when you just want finger food for dinner.
 It is creamy, cheesy, loaded with bacon, and has as much of a kick as you want.
-This easy dip recipe is also gluten-free and Trim Healthy Mama friendly.
+You’ll love the flavor of the fresh jalapenos!

-When the Giants are playing my husband sets everything else aside and plops on the couch for the 3-4 hours a football game takes.
-He works very hard so I'm ok with giving him this time to relax each week.
-When a game falls over dinner we eat appetizers and lounge in front of the tv.
-It's fun for the kids and changes it up since we sit in the dining room as a family for dinner almost every night.
+When his team is playing, my husband loves to set everything else aside and focus on the game.
+When those games fall over dinner, we find it fun to just eat appetizers and lounge in front of the tv.
+It’s fun for the kids and changes it up since we sit in the dining room as a family for dinner almost every night.

 How to Make Jalapeno Popper Dip